ObsidianLabs/SubstrateIDE/README.md

 - Substrte IDE uses [Docker](https://www.docker.com/) to run substrate node and the compiler.
 If you don't have Docker installed before, click the Install Docker button to open the Docker official website and follow the instructions to download and install.
 - [Rust with WASM](https://hub.docker.com/r/obsidians/rust-w-wasm) is a pre-built docker image for nightly Rust and WASM.
 Click the *Install* button, select the latest version, and a popup window will show up to download the docker image.

-After all dependencies are installed, the gray *Skip* button will be changed to a red *Get Started* button.
+After all dependencies are installed, the gray *Skip* button will change to a red *Get Started* button.
 You can click it and enter the main interface of Substrte IDE.

 ### Create a Project